13978386611/NHTS/Publication/00Notes.md

 • Identify emerging trends and data needs that should be reflected in future survey efforts, and

 • Discover data sources that complement the NHTS data in providing a more complete picture of travel behavior in the United States.

+## Brief - Vacation Travel

+## Brief - Congestion: Non-Work Trips in Peak Travel Times and Who is Traveling in the Peak?

+## Brief - Commuting for Life

+## Brief	- Long-Distance Travel

+## Brief	- Mobility and the Melting Pot

+## Brief	- The Other Side of Congestion

+## Brief	- Older Drivers: Safety Implications

+## Brief	- Rising Fuel Cost--A Big Impact

+## Brief	Is Congestion Slowing Us Down?

+## Brief	'Carbon Footprint' of Daily Travel

+## Brief	Travel Characteristics of New Immigrants

+## Brief	Travel to School: The Distance Factor

+## Brief	Energy Use and Fuel Efficiency

+## Brief	Working At Home--The Quiet Revolution

+## Profile	- Travel Analysis Framework: Profile of the United States

+## Profile	- Travel Analysis Framework: Profile of Minnesota

+## Profile	- Travel Analysis Framework: Profile of Texas

+## Presentation - Why Care About Walking?

+## Presentation - The Case For More Moderate Growth in VMT: A Critical Juncture in U.S. Travel Behavior Trends